 There are three Dilli Haat markets in Delhi.

-- The 7.2 acre Dilli Haat near Netaji Subhash Place Metro Station (Red Line) at Pitampura, in north Delhi, established in 2008.
+- The 7.2-acre Dilli Haat near Netaji Subhash Place Metro Station (Red Line) at Pitampura, in north Delhi, established in 2008.

-- The newest and largest 9.8 acre Dilli Haat on Lal Sain Mandir Marg at Janakpuri, near Tikak Nagar Metro Station (Blue Line), in west Delhi.
-It was inaugurated in early July 2014
+- The newest and largest 9.8-acre Dilli Haat on Lal Sain Mandir Marg at Janakpuri, near Tikak Nagar Metro Station (Blue Line), in west Delhi.
+It was inaugurated in early July 2014.

-Features of Dilli Haat Janakpuri
+Dilli Haat Features

-What Can you Buy at Dilli Haat?
+What Can You Buy at Dilli Haat?

 Festivals and Events at Dilli Haat

-These include the Great Indian Food Festival in January, Baisaki Festival in April, Summer Festival in June, the International Mango Festival in July, and Teej Festival in August.
+Regular festivals are held at each Dilli Haat.
+These include the Great Indian Food Festival in January, Baisakhi Festival in April, Summer Festival in June, the International Mango Festival in July, and Teej Festival in August.
+Regional folk dances are another highlight.
 Check local event listings to find out what's on where and when.